 Structured products can be designed to have 'capital protection' in place, or 'capital at risk'.
-Here we will describe the difference between the two-
+Here, we will describe the difference between the two:

 Structured 'capital protected' products are designed to have similar reward features like SCARPs (described later in the guide), but, if the underlying assets were to vastly underperform as anticipated, the original amount you invested would still be returned in full.
-You would however, not receive any growth or income, and you would have experienced an erosion of the value of the capital you invested due to inflation (except in a rare event such as deflation).
-For instance, if you invest 10,000 EUR/USD/RUB and the underlying assets fell by 75%, and then as long as the pre agreed level of protection was 100%, you would still receive 100% of your capital back.
-This is however, subject to the issuer (for example BCS SP PLC) remaining solvent for the entire term of the investment and that the issuer is also able to pay out.
+You would, however, not receive any growth or income, and you would have experienced an erosion of the value of the capital you invested due to inflation (except in a rare event such as deflation).
+For instance, if you invest 10,000 EUR/USD/RUB and the underlying assets fall by 75%, and then as long as the pre-agreed level of protection is 100%, you would still receive 100% of your capital back.
+This is, however, subject to the issuer (for example THE ULTIMA STRUCTURED PRODUCTS PLC) remaining solvent for the entire term of the investment and being able to make payouts.

 A drawback to capital protected products is that your upside potential is limited.
 As you can understand, it is a trade-off between risk and reward.
 The more risk you take on, the greater the potential return you could receive.
-Likewise, the less risky the product, the lower the potential returns will also be.
+Likewise, the less risky the product, the lower the potential return.